engineyard/ey-docs/pages/bundler-gemfile-version.md

 1.0.0 which throws the above error with newer versions of Rubygems.
 A common fix for this is to specify the actual Bundler version.

-If the current Bundler version is 1.0.15, add this to your Gemfile
+If the version of Bundler you're using is 1.0.15, add this to your Gemfile

     gem 'bundler', '1.0.15'